shreyaballijepalli/RecruitmentPortal/README.md

  -  app.py : This is the main application file that connects to the database and maintains app variables.
+The username and password corresponding to the database can be changed here.

  -  authentication.py : This file has code corresponding to registering blueprints and google api authentication.